Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/making-a-post-slider-in-eleventy-with-tailwind.md

 ![Tailwind card like layout](https://cdn.hashnode.com/res/hashnode/image/upload/v1611211802076/R9AB_tSG0.png)

-That looks like the right size.
+That looks like the correct size.
 Let's add the inner content, which consists of:

 - The category
 - The title with an underline